July is Camp NaNoWriMo, and here at Writing Bloc we’re using the month of June to pack for camp, and we invite you to join us!

 I will be working on adding 20,000 words to the novel I started in November, but many authors choose to work on short stories, or other projects during this time – even skipping around from project to project with the goal of writing every day.

-The first Camp NaNoWriMo of 2019 takes place less than a month away, and Writing Bloc wants to make sure you are ready!
+The second Camp NaNoWriMo of 2019 takes place less than a month away, and Writing Bloc wants to make sure you are ready!
 So, let’s dive into a few action steps you can take to prepare for camp.

 Set Your Goals